What is quantitative easing?

 Quantitative easing is a tool that central banks, like us, can use to inject money directly into the economy.

 Money is either physical, like banknotes, or digital, like the money in your bank account.
 Quantitative easing involves us creating digital money.
 We then use it to buy things like government debt in the form of bonds.
-You may also hear it called ‘QE’ or ‘asset purchases’ – these are the same thing.
+You may also hear it called ‘QE’ or ‘asset purchase’ – these are the same thing.

 The aim of QE is simple: by creating this ‘new’ money, we aim to boost spending and investment in the economy.